 If you defrost raw meat and then cook it thoroughly, you can freeze it again.
-But never reheat meat, or any food, more than once as this could lead to food poisoning.
+But never reheat meat or any other food more than once as this could lead to food poisoning.

 Meats that you should cook all the way through are:

-- poultry and game such as chicken, turkey, duck and goose, and including liver
+- poultry and game, such as chicken, turkey, duck and goose, including liver

 - offal, including liver